MrBryanS/C10-SVG-Logo-Maker-with-Testing/README.md

 # SVG Logo Maker Implemented with Jest Testing

+This program was created as an exercise for the purpose of learning about and gaining experince building a Node.js command line application from scratch.

+The finished program allows the user to choose colors, text and shapes from a list of options to create a variety of simple three character logo designs.

+The logo is rendered in a Scalable Vector Graphics (SVG) file called 'logo.svg'  Each new logo will overwrite any previously existing 'logo.svg' file.
+It is left to the user to either rename or copy the 'logo.svg' to another folder to save past results.

-This Program runs from a terminal prompt using [Inquirer.js version 8.2.4](https://www.npmjs.com/package/inquirer/v/8.2.4)
+The finished program runs from a terminal prompt using [Inquirer.js version 8.2.4](https://www.npmjs.com/package/inquirer/v/8.2.4) and

-Testing is implemented with [JEST](https://jestjs.io/docs/getting-started)
+In addtion to the finished program testing is implemented with [JEST](https://jestjs.io/docs/getting-started).

+Have fun!

 ## Instructions to create a new logo.svg file:

-### Note: running the program will overwrite the '.\logo.svg' file
+Note: running the program will overwrite the '.\logo.svg' file if one already exists.
+Copy the '.\logo.svg' to another location or rename the file to save past results.

-Open Terminal
+#### Run the following commands from the terminal prompt using node.js to run the index.js script.

+Set-up the environment:

-run: npm init -y
+    $ npm init -y

-run: npm i inquirer@8.2.4
+Run the program:

-run: node index.js
+    $ node index.js

-Answer questions and then:
+    Answer questions as prompted.

-Open logo.svg in preview mode to see the result.

-The code for your new logo is here:  [logo.svg](logo.svg)
+    A new [logo.svg](logo.svg) is created.

 ## Program Demo:

 Recording of the finished program:

 ## Testing

+At the terminal prompt enter: "npm test"

 Recording of testing: